trupples/adi-documentation/docs/contributing/forking_publishing.rst

    ~/documentation
    $(cd docs ; adoc serve)

-The server will fetch on demand the git lfs resource (smudge step) from the pages you visit on the local server, and watched files you touch.
+The server will fetch on demand the git LFS resource (smudge step) from the pages you visit on the local server, and watched files you touch.

-Alternatively, you can build it once calling Sphinx directly, but if the git lfs smudge step was skipped, the images and other binary files will be missing.
+Alternatively, you can build it once calling Sphinx directly, but if the git LFS smudge step was skipped, the images and other binary files will be missing.

 .. shell::